cjwiseman11/recipes/README.md

 - No CSS/FE framework, just my terrible design!
 - Focus on performance, Core Web Vitals

+## Testing
+I am trying out Jest with react-testing-library as I have only ever used it with Enzyme

 ## Next Steps
 Currently there is just a single hard-coded recipe.
 It would be interesting to see how the API/dynamic routes works but this is a good starting point.
 Future ideas:
 - [ ] Improve UI / Homepage